sbabcoc/JUnit-Foundation/README.md

 **JUnit** provides a run listener feature, but this operates most readily on a per-class basis.
 The method for attaching these run listeners also imposes structural and operational constraints on **JUnit** projects, and the configuration required to register for end-of-suite notifications necessitates hard-coding the composition of the suite.
 All of these factors make run listeners unattractive or ineffectual for final cleanup operations.

 **JUnit Foundation** enables you to declare shutdown listeners in a service loader configuration file.
-**_META-INF/services/com.nordstrom.automation.junit.ShutdownListener_** is the service loader shutdown listener configuration file.
+As shown previously under [ServiceLoader Configuration Files](#serviceloader-configuration-files), **_META-INF/services/com.nordstrom.automation.junit.JUnitWatcher_** is the configuration file where shutdown listeners are declared.
 By default, this file is absent.
 To add managed listeners, create this file and add the fully-qualified names of their classes, one line per item.
 When it loads, the **JUnit Foundation** Java agent uses the service loader to instantiate your shutdown listeners and attaches them to the active JVM.

 ## Artifact Capture